nodejs/node/deps/corepack/README.md

 | --- | --- |
 | `--install-directory` | Remove the shims to the specified location |

-This command will detect where Node is installed and will remove the shims from there.
+This command will detect where Node.js is installed and will remove the shims from there.

 ### `corepack prepare [... name@version]`